NotAnyMike/ML-and-stocks/R/README.md

 In order to test the consitency of the library (`deepnet`) the results here were compared to a very simple neural net of one hidden layer without any weights matrix initialization using the python library `Keras`, the results of the keras implementation was an error of $46%$, very close to the results using `deepnet` so the conclusion was the package used in R have no structual problem.(the NN in keras was only run a very few number of times).

+The following table contains the results of the experiments run using a non random sampling, just selecting the first 75% examples in order, there are not any change, the score inscreses a little bit but that effect is just because now the test set have more elements with output equal to the mode of the train set
+![deepnet_75_no_random_sampling][deepnet_75_no_random_sampling]

 ## Deep Belief Nets using `darch` package

 These are the different hyperparameters used and the classification error: